-- China has potential to become large consumer of global goods and services.
+- China has the potential to become a large consumer of global goods and services.
 For example, we may not be able to compete with China in manufactured goods, but they will want to increasingly consume services such as education (learn English) and other products where we have a comparative advantage.

 - China is catching up with Western living standards.
-We have been consuming and polluting for many decades, we can’t really complain if developing countries wish to have same living standards as we do.
+We have been consuming and polluting for many decades, we can’t really complain if developing countries wish to have the same living standards as we do.

 - Commodities.
-It is true that growing Chinese demand for Commodities could lead to shortages and higher prices, however this was always going to happen.
+It is true that growing Chinese demand for Commodities could lead to shortages and higher prices, however, this was always going to happen.
 The growth of the Chinese economy is merely speeding up the process.
 As prices increase it will create incentives for firms to develop alternatives (e.g. solar power)

 - With higher economic growth, wages are starting to slowly increase in China.
 This is reducing their competitive advantage and will put pressure on the Yuan to appreciate.